griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/10_pipeline.md

 ## Clean up

 Before moving on to the next section, let's remove some unused code from our app.
-We are no longerusing the ReverseStringTool, so you can happily remove it from the `imports` section, and also remove it from your Agent.
+We are no longer using the ReverseStringTool, so you can happily remove it from the `imports` section, and also remove it from your Agent.

 ## Code Review